microsoft/onnxruntime/docs/tutorials/mobile/superres.md

 1. Add the model file as a raw resource

-   Create a folder called `raw` in the `resources` folder and move or copy the ONNX model into the raw folder.
+   Create a folder called `raw` in the `src/main/res` folder and move or copy the ONNX model into the raw folder.

 2. Add the test image as an asset